aufziehvogel/givematerial/README.md

 The idea is to use your knowledge, compare it to a list of available material and then propose something useful to you.

-It's more a collection of ideas at the moment.
-Hope I will be able to do it step-by-step.
+GiveMaterial uses a collection of texts to fetch recommendations from.
+It loads current vocabulary knowledge from different providers.

 ## Usage